 On the first Sunday of every month we meet at St Christopher’s for a Fresh Expression of church.
-This is a creative Eucharistic service, celebrating the Anglican tradition and the arts.
-We combine worshipping together, with time to reflect and enjoy God’s presence individually.
+This is a creative service, celebrating the Anglican tradition and the arts.
+We combine worshiping together, with time to reflect and enjoy God’s presence individually.
 More details about the format of the services below.

-- We finish our service and depart immediately due to COVID.
-Previously we had fresh coffee/drinks, time and space is chat and continue any art work or writing we may have been doing in the service.
+- We finish our service with time and space is chat and continue any creativity.